rmorshea/labox/docs/src/index.md

 record = asyncio.run(save(obj))
 ```

-Behind the scenes Lakery inferred an appropriate serializer and default storage from the
+Behind the scenes Lakery inferred an appropriate serializer (in this case
+[JSON](./integrations/built-ins/serializers.md#json)) and default storage from the
 registry you created in the [setup](#basic-setup) section.
 Where and how the data was
 stored is recorded in the the [database](./concepts/database.md) so you can retrieve it
 later: